glouppe/talk-kva-2025/talk.md

 ## Conclusions

-Deep generative models are unlocking previously impossible science.

-- .bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights.
+Deep generative models are unlocking previously impossible science. .bold[New scientific questions become accessible]: We can now tackle inverse problems with millions to billions of variables that unlock new scientific insights.
-- .bold[Statistically principled]: Bayesian inference with uncertainty quantification.
-- .bold[Methodological advantages]: Zero-shot inference without retraining.

 Next challenges:
 - Rigorous validation: when and why these methods work (or not).
 - Resolution (in space and time): can we go higher?
+- Misspecification: what if the prior, the physical, or the observation model are wrong?

 ---